MattPinder/MastersProject/README.md

 * BLASTP vs nr of the above models (running on node0), determine from this how many genes are worth investigating further
-  * Some of these genes do still give BLASTp hits, but must occur below a certain threshold if they're not appearing in the BLASTX track
+  * Some of these genes do still give BLASTp hits, but must have a relatively poor score if they're not appearing in the BLASTX track

+# 29 November 2018

+## BLASTP
+Running on Annotation-1, 40 cores
+* If this completes before the node0 run, cancel

+## Gene model data
+Require some way to collect all of the scattered details on each gene model
+* MySQL database?

+## Mauve
+Aligning R05 to T. pseudonana CCMP1335; any insight?
+* Evolutionary distance probably too great to make this a meaningful test...

+## Associated contigs
+Any analysis to be done with these, e.g. compare gene models vs. primary contigs?

+## Accuracy check
+Check that mapped (Illumina PE) reads are the correct distance apart, to confirm accuracy (Use FRCBam or PicardTools?)
+* Have I mapped the PacBio data to the assembly...?

+* Check PicardTools results

+## Gene models
+Should gene models be checked and extended where transcripts suggest UTRs?